VNOI-Admin/vnoi_wiki/Request Deletion of Facebook user data.md

 If you are a VNOI wiki contributor, we store your Facebook info when you login with Facebook the first time.
 This is used to verify your access to VNOI wiki.

+If you are not a VNOI wiki contributor, you do not need to login with Facebook, and no data from Facebook is stored.

 ## Request deletion of Facebok data

 If you want to delete your Facebook data, please follow the following steps: